How To Calculate How Many Times Greater

 A common mistake is adding instead of dividing.
 Remember, "how many times greater" always implies a ratio, which is calculated through division, not addition.

 Another point to consider is the context.
 Sometimes the question might be phrased differently, but the underlying calculation remains the same.
-For example, "What is the ratio of X to Y?" is essentially the same as "How many times greater is X than Y?"
+Here's the thing — for example, "What is the ratio of X to Y? " is essentially the same as "How many times greater is X than Y?

 Advanced Applications and Real-World Examples